How Does An Alternator Work?

 Alternator Problems: The Symptoms of a Bad Alternator

-Your alternator dying on the middle of the road is something no driver wants to experience.
+Your alternator dying in the middle of the road is something no driver wants to experience.
 Take a look at some of the signs of a bad or failing alternator in order to prevent your alternator from dying completely:

-- Warning Lights: If the alternator warning light is on, it means that the car system has detected something wrong with the alternator and is a good indication that the alternator requires attention.
+- Warning Lights: If the alternator warning light is on, it means that the vehicle system has detected something wrong with the alternator and is a good indication that the alternator requires attention.
 Keep an eye out for other warning lights coming on, as a failing alternator can result in that as well.

 - Dimming Headlights: If your headlights are dimming and unable to maintain its regular level of brightness, it may be a sign that your alternator is failing.